Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 As a government organisation, IRCC (Immigration, Refugees and Citizenship Canada, previously called CIC) is notoriously hard to get in touch with.

-There is a Canadian call centre but to be honest, like many call centres, they simply repeat information from the website.
-They cannot really offer much in the way of advice and updates on your individual application.
+There is a Canadian call centre but to be honest, like many call centres, they simply repeat information from the official website.
+They cannot offer much in the way of advice and updates about your specific application.

-Other than that, Facebook groups are a great resource for advice from others who are currently applying or have done before.
+My Facebook group is a great resource for advice from others who are currently applying or have done so before.
+If you have a question, it’s most likely been asked (and answered) there already.

 If you are refused or need to add anything to your application after step five, use this IRCC webform